Ricky Walker

-Ricky Walker (born April 18, 1996) is a gridiron football defensive tackle for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Ricky Walker (born April 18, 1996) is a gridiron football defensive tackle who is a free agent.
+He most recently played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at Virginia Tech.

 Early years

 Walker attended Bethel High School.
 As a junior, he was a two-way player, making 70 tackles and 11 sacks, while receiving first-team All-district and All-region honors.

-As a senior, he missed 2 games with an injury, finishing with 73 tackles (15 for loss) and 11 sacks, while receiving second-team All-state honors.
+As a senior, he missed two games with an injury, finishing with 73 tackles (15 for loss) and 11 sacks, while receiving second-team All-state honors.

 College career

 Walker accepted a football scholarship from Virginia Tech.
-As a true freshman, he played in 11 games as a backup defensive tackle and tallied 9 tackles (one for loss).
+As a true freshman, he played in 11 games as a backup defensive tackle and tallied nine tackles (one for loss).
 He was redshirted in 2015.

-As a sophomore, he appeared in all 14 games (4 starts).
-He registered 28 tackles (6.5 for loss), 1.5 sacks, 4 quarterback hurries, 4 pass breakups and 2 kickoff returns for 19 yards on special teams.
+As a sophomore, he appeared in all 14 games (four starts).
+He registered 28 tackles (6.5 for loss), 1.5 sacks, four quarterback hurries, four pass breakups and two kickoff returns for 19 yards on special teams.

 As a junior, he was named the starter at the 3-technique tackle spot.
-He collected 41 tackles (12.5 for loss), 4.5 sacks, 6 quarterback hurries, one pass break up and one fumble recovery for a touchdown.
+He collected 41 tackles (12.5 for loss), 4.5 sacks, six quarterback hurries, one pass break up and one fumble recovery for a touchdown.

 As a senior, he was limited with a foot injury during the first half of the season.
-He recorded 49 tackles, 10.5 tackles for loss (led the team), 2 sacks and 2 forced fumbles.
+He recorded 49 tackles, 10.5 tackles for loss (led the team), two sacks and two forced fumbles.
 He also was a finalist for the Dudley Award, given to the top collegiate player in the state of Virginia.

 Professional career

 Dallas Cowboys

-Walker was signed as an undrafted free agent by the Dallas Cowboys, after being passed on the 2019 NFL Draft because of a lack of height.
-He had 3 tackles (one for loss) and one quarterback hit in the preseason game against the San Francisco 49ers.
+Walker was signed as an undrafted free agent by the Dallas Cowboys, after being passed on the 2019 NFL draft because of a lack of height.
+He had three tackles (one for loss) and one quarterback hit in the preseason game against the San Francisco 49ers.
 He was waived on August 31.

 Tampa Bay Vipers

-In October 2019, he was selected by the Tampa Bay Vipers during phase 3 of the 2020 XFL Draft.
+In October 2019, he was selected by the Tampa Bay Vipers during phase 3 of the 2020 XFL draft.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
-He finished the XFL's debut season with 8 tackles and one quarterback hit in 5 games.
+He finished the XFL's debut season with eight tackles and one quarterback hit in five games.
 He had his contract terminated when the league suspended operations on April 10, 2020.